-While their companionship is priceless, there are tangible costs that come along with bringing home a new dog.
+While their companionship is priceless, there are tangible costs that come along with bringing home a new dog or puppy.
 Ultimately, it depends on factors like the type of dog you get, where you live, where you shop, and what kind of squeaky toys you decide to spring for.
-But in terms of the necessities, you can expect the cost of a dog to start at a minimum of $395 in the first year, and continue to cost at least $326 each year following.
+But in terms of the necessities, you can expect the cost of a dog or puppy to start at a minimum of $395 in the first year, and continue to cost at least $326 each year following.

 Keep in mind that the cost of a puppy could be higher than that of an adult dog, and those numbers don’t include unknowns like emergency veterinary care or variable costs like boarding, professional grooming or training.

-How Much Does a Dog Cost: A Range of Expenses
+How Much Does a Dog Cost: Expenses for a New Dog or Puppy

 Basic costs, of course, are just that—basic, and even those can vary widely, as you can see in the chart below.